fapapa/bar-chart-js/README.md

 drawBarChart(data, options, element);
 ```

-`data` is an array of values to chart.
+`data` can be either an array of values to chart, or an object literal with
+labels as keys, and values to chart.
+With the latter, each bar is labeled.

 `options` is a javascript literal that can contain the following properties: